stephband/midi/README.md

     [timestamp, duration, type, data ... ]

 For MIDI events <code>duration</code> is 0.
-Note velocities and aftertouch data are normalised to the range 0-1, while pitch bend data is normalised to floats representing semitones.
+Note velocity, controller data and aftertouch data are normalised as floats in the range 0-1, while pitch bend data is normalised to floats representing semitones.
 For example:

     MIDI.normalise([145,80,20], 1);    // [1, 0, 'noteon', 80, 0.15748032]
     MIDI.normalise([180,1,127], 2);    // [2, 0, 'control', 1, 1]